diamond-diadem/diamond-diadem.github.io/content/en/workflows/aiida-diffusion-wf/installation.md

 ### Development mode

-In the current stage, the package is not ready as a aiida plugin, otr pip package, and can only be installed by source :
+In the current stage, the package is not ready as a aiida plugin, or pip package, and can only be installed by source :

 ```bash
 git clone https://gricad-gitlab.univ-grenoble-alpes.fr/diamond/aiida/workflows/aiida-diffusion-wf.git